teamniteo/handbook/2_Operations/managing-docs.md

 ### Operations

-- Finance reports are published on Intra.
+- Finance reports are published on [niteoweb/finances](https://github.com/niteoweb/finances).
 - Company work processes and general non-sensitive documentation is published to Handbook.

 ### Handbook